How to get an Illinois Certificate of Good Standing

-A Certificate of Good Standing is a document issued by the Illinois Secretary of State showing the official existence of registered business entities like a Limited Liability Company (LLC), Corporation, LP, LLP or Not-for-Profit that is authorized to do business in Illinois.
+A Certificate of Good Standing is a document issued by the Illinois Secretary of State showing the official existence and authority to do business in Illinois, in addition to business-related information.
+The certificate is only available for certain registered business entities such as the Limited Liability Company (LLC), Corporation, Limited Partnership (LP), Limited Liability Partnership (LLP), or Not-for-Profit that is authorized to do business in Illinois.

-This is occasionally needed for the verification of a company.
-The most common reasons for one includes:
+A certificate is occasionally needed for the verification of a company.
+The most common reasons to need one includes:

 - Opening a business bank account or merchant account